 Mindfulness is not a miracle therapy that will rid you of your problems in a couple of days.
 It is a practice that needs consistency before your mind undergoes any positive changes.
 A mindfulness app that features daily sessions and tracker tool will be helpful to keep your momentum going.

-While there is free mindfulness app that you can download, paid mindfulness apps are often superior, in terms of their content and design.
+While there are free mindfulness apps that you can download, paid mindfulness apps are often superior, in terms of their content and design.
 The cost of a mindfulness app should justify the value that it offers.
 The good news is, most paid mindfulness app offered a free trial for a limited period.

 No two mindfulness apps are the same.
 With each touting their own features, getting the right fit on the first try can be tricky.
 To help you with that, I’ve compiled this list of top mindfulness app that has been helped hundreds of thousands with their mindfulness practice.